Skip to main content

 — Photo by A. Ricketts for Visit Philadelphia

-The Bynum family empire has encompassed many beloved Philadelphia eateries and cultural institutions over the last three decades: Warmdaddy’s, Relish and Zanzibar Blue all come to mind.
+The Bynum family empire has encompassed many beloved Philadelphia eateries and cultural institutions over the last three decades, with Warmdaddy’s, Relish and Zanzibar Blue all coming to mind.
 The family’s North Broad Street spot, South, offers guests a delicious foray into upscale Southern cuisine and the quintessential jazz club experience.
-The restaurant’s intimate and sophisticated performance space seats up to 75 people and welcomes the best and brightest artists from the jazz world for shows six nights a week.

 Where: SOUTH, 600 N. Broad Street, Philadelphia, PA